Environmental-Pipeline/environmental-sensor-poc/README.md

 * Individual sensors only make one type of reading, so data is stored as one table per sensor type to prevent excessively repetitive or sparse tables.
 * The `cats/user` endpoint is used to get the readings for all sensors, as well as the list of sensor ids.
 Example: https://cats.corismonitoring.com/api/cats/user/?ApiKey={mykey}&CatsUserID={myid}.
 * The `sensor/historical` endpoint is used to get historical readings for a single sensor and type.
 Example: https://cats.corismonitoring.com/api/sensor/historical/?ApiKey={mykey}&SensorID={sensor_id}&ReadingType={readingtype}&StartUTC={start_utc}&EndUTC={current_utc}&MinReadingSpacing=600&RequestedOutputFormat=raw
+    - You can remove StartUTC and/or EndUTC to get the full historical data (this should be confirmed with the API provider though).

 **Importing Other APIs**